-To install the application, click SetupBitViewTool.exe.
+You can also run SetupBitViewTool.exe directly.
 Files are then unpacked and copied to the installation folder.
 Ini files are not generated.

 By default BitViewTool will be installed in the WAVECOM folder, where other WAVECOM products may be installed.

 Press Install to continue the installation of the four components which constitute BitView,